NOAA-ORR-ERD/ADIOS/README.rst

 Project goals
 =============

-The goal of this project is to provide a publicly availalbe libary of oil chemistry data that can be used to support oil spill response, planing, and preparedness.
+The goal of this project is to provide a publicly available library of oil chemistry data that can be used to support oil spill response, planning, and preparedness.

 We aim to provide not just data itself, but software to make it easy to access and manipulate the data.

 ADIOS Components
 ================